bomboem/kali-nethunter/README.md

 **A** - A list of supported devices and chipsets is on the wiki https://github.com/offensive-security/kali-nethunter/wiki/Wireless-Cards

 Fri Jan  15 02:09:40 EST 2016
+##Sorry for the late additions.
+This fork is no longer supported